section-engineering-education/engineering-education/content/articles/autonlp-using-autoviml-library-for-natural-language-processing/index.md

 It specifies the number of important features the model uses during training.
 Features are the important attributes found in the dataset.

 - `build_model=True`
-It tells the `Auto_NLP` function to build the model. `Auto_NLP` function will then use the key AutoVIML features to produce an optimized model.
+It tells the `Auto_NLP` function to build the model. `Auto_NLP` function will then use the key, AutoVIML features, to produce an optimized model.

 After running this code, the process will produce outputs.
 The outputs show the model-building progress.
 These outputs will also show the best parameters and algorithms the model uses during training.